maikbehring/mstudio-hetzner/README.md

 - **Code Quality**: Biome (linting & formatting)
 - **Testing**: Vitest
 - **API Client**: Custom Hetzner Cloud API client with Zod validation
+- **Input Validation**: `@tanstack/zod-adapter` for POST requests with middleware

+### Important: TanStack Start POST + Middleware

+⚠️ **Note**: When using POST requests with middleware in TanStack Start, you must use `inputValidator` to ensure the request body is parsed before middleware runs.
+See `DEVELOPER.md` (local file, not in git) for detailed documentation on this known issue and solution.

 ## Security